-Popular Places to Sell Handmade Products
+10 Places to Sell Crafts Online

-- Costs: Free!
+- Costs: Free.
 Don’t forget to give your friends and family members business cards.

 - Cost: Free.

-Craft shows/fairs/co-ops: These types of sales require you to bring items to a location and set up a display with other crafters.
+These types of sales require you to bring items to a location and set up a display with other crafters.

-- Cons: Depending on your location, craft fairs may be hard to find.
+- Con: Depending on your location, craft fairs may be hard to find.
 Also, it is a lot of work to haul items to a place, set up a display, and take it all down later.
 Some craft fairs require submitting products for sale before acceptance into the show, while others require you be legally set up as a business – so be sure to get information in advance.

 - Costs: Range from a few dollars for a local crafts fair to $1000’s for well known shows.